-Following closely on the heels of the recent Gartner IT Financial, Procurement and Asset Management Summit (see this recent blog), Gartner analysts Hank Marquis and Victoria Barber have published a research note called: Three Use Cases Can Help You Select the Right SAM Tool.
+Following closely on the heels of the recent Gartner IT Financial, Procurement and Asset Management Summit, Gartner analysts Hank Marquis and Victoria Barber have published a research note called: Three Use Cases Can Help You Select the Right SAM Tool.
 The three use cases are aligned with this previous research note—Use Gartner’s Tool Decision Framework for SAM to Create Your Roadmap.
-(See this recent blog– Use Gartner’s Tool Decision Framework to Select the Right Software Asset Management Tool).

 The three use cases are: